 Through the RFI, the City learned that pilot technologies, raising visibility, and networking are top priorities for green tech companies.
 So in addition to running pilot programs, based on the high level of interest expressed by respondents in City-organized events, the Somerville GreenTech Program will help host gatherings that connect green tech innovators with municipal officials, investors, local businesses and manufacturers, and local developers.

-The first event is planned for late June in partnership with the Massachusetts Clean Energy Center (MassCEC) Massachusetts as First Customer program, which facilitates the adoption of innovative energy and water technologies by public entities.
+The first event was held in partnership with the Massachusetts Clean Energy Center (MassCEC) Massachusetts as First Customer program, which facilitates the adoption of innovative energy and water technologies by public entities.
 Hosted in Somerville, this event will bring together officials from area municipalities with companies in MassCEC’s program as well as other companies with commercial-ready products.
 The goal is to raise the profile of municipal-ready technologies while providing a forum for city and industry officials to exchange opportunities and challenges.
 Companies that are not yet part of Massachusetts as a First Customer are invited to contact MassCEC at MassCustomer@MassCEC.com for more information.